-The estimated total water demand for the Project site that was assumed in the 2020 UWMP is approximately 539 AFY (Table 2-4).
-The estimated total water demand for the proposed Project is approximately 831 AFY (Table 2-5).
-This is a total difference of 292 AFY (potable and recycled combined).
-Because the City's water demand projections in the 2020 UWMP were based on a lower development density for the same piece of land than that which is proposed by the Project, it can be deduced that the water demand for the Project was not accounted for in the most recently adopted 2020 UWMP.
+The estimated total water demand for the Project site that was assumed in the 2020 UWMP is approximately 459 AFY (Table 2-4) and the proposed Project's total water demand is approximately 340 AFY (Table 2-5).
+Because the City's water demand projections in the 2020 UWMP were based on a land use scenario with a greater water demand than that which is proposed by the Project, it can be deduced that the water demand for the proposed Project was accounted for in the most recently adopted 2020 UWMP.